 We performed a comparison between openSUSE Leap and Windows 10 based on real PeerSpot user reviews.

-Find out in this report how the two Operating Systems (OS) for Business solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."openSUSE Leap has helped me with using containers in Podman."
+Find out in this report how the two Operating Systems (OS) for Business solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The solution is very stable after it is configured.
+It is hard to have a panel slow, a problem, misconfiguration, or any kind of loss function."

 "The solution is easy for me to use because the backend is derived from FreeBSD and this is something I have been using for over 20 years."